 We made a searching and fearless moral inventory of our relationship together as a couple.

-- Unfinished Business: In what ways have I not raised things with my partner, letting those unfinished things build resentments?
+- Unfinished Business: In what ways have I failed to raise issues with my partner, letting those unresolved issues build resentments?

 - Hyper-vigilance: In what ways have I looked for things to go wrong?

 - Self-Responsibility: In what ways have I failed to take responsibility for my actions?

 - Comfort and Feelings: In what ways have I not shared uncomfortable feelings with my partner?

 - Accuracy and Honesty: In what ways have I placated my partner or avoided sharing my own perceptions?

 - Connection: In what ways have I not been available to my partner?
 In what ways have I sought to connect?

 - Stress: In what ways have my over-extension and stress affected my partner?